-Yesterday I stopped by CVS and went through their seasonal clearance items, and came home with something I thought my 2-year-old daughter would be bananas over – a yellow plastic cylinder like the base of a flashlight with clear egg-shaped top made to look like a bee.
+Yesterday I stopped by CVS and went through their seasonal clearance items, and came home with something I thought my 2-year-old daughter would be bananas over.
+It’s a yellow plastic cylinder, like the base of a flashlight, with a clear egg-shaped top made to look like a bee.
 When you press a button, the insides of the egg spin causing lights to flash and the whole thing to buzz and quiver.
 The toy cost 62 cents or approximately what it cost to make.

 Sienna squealed with glee and I smiled because I’d made my daughter happy.